 More tests will be done on your sentinel node(s) in the Pathology Department.
 Depending on the results, more lymph nodes may need to be removed.
 Your doctor will talk with you about this in detail.

-Please refer to the resource Instructions After Your Sentinel Lymph Node Biopsy for information about what you can expect after your procedure.
+Please refer to the resource Caring for Yourself After Your Sentinel Lymph Node Biopsy for information about what you can expect after your procedure.